 Cushman & Wakefield Adds to Office Leasing Team in DC

-The two executives will serve as tenant representation leasing specialists focusing primarily on the office sector.
+The two executives “will serve as tenant representation leasing specialists focusing primarily on the office sector,” according to a Cushman & Wakefield (CWK) statement.

 Goldberg has spent the past six years at The Ezra Company and Avison Young, which acquired Ezra in 2019.

-Throughout the pandemic, Goldberg has helped with outreach and virtual events for the D.C. metro chapter of his alma mater, James Madison University.
-Throughout his career, Goldberg has specialized in tenant representation, advising clients both locally and nationally on strategic planning and lease negotiations.
+Goldberg has helped with outreach and virtual events for the D.C. metro chapter of James Madison University, his alma mater, throughout the pandemic, per Cushman & Wakefield’s statement.
+Across his career, he’s been focused on tenant representation, and advised both local and national clients on planning and lease negotiations.

 His most recent transaction was representing Berry Appleman & Leiden in its new office space at 2112 Pennsylvania Avenue NW.